Responding to drought in Garissa County

 To access the water at the kiosk, each family pays 100 Kenya Shillings per month, which goes into a fund to pay for maintenance and repairs.
 Halima Bashir, treasurer of the water committee in Daley, is in charge of ensuring the money is collected and accounted for.

 “We are very grateful to UNICEF and the county government of Garissa for the renovated borehole.
 Women can come to the kiosk and fetch water quicker than when it was broken.
 This allows them to get back home and provide for their families.”
 Bashir says.
 “The cows and goats also come here to drink water.”

 More than 1,000 households are benefitting from the renovated borehole in Daley, with the number increasing with the current drought as other communities travel long distances to fetch water at this borehole.

 For families in Garissa, periods without clean water are familiar.
 But they have become more frequent in recent years.
 Unless climate change is addressed, the situation of the people here will only grow worse.

 Garane with her son at the water kiosk.

 Improving access to clean water is only one way UNICEF supports communities to prevent malnutrition.
 Reducing water-borne illnesses means that kids in the Horn of Africa can live healthier, happier lives.

-Kids in Somalia urgently need your help.
+Kids in the Horn of Arica urgently need your help